UFISH-Team/U-Probe/docs/source/quickstart.rst

 Now that you've completed your first probe design:

 1. Explore more :doc:`examples` for different applications
-2. Learn about advanced :doc:`workflows`
+2. Learn about advanced :doc:`workflow`
 3. Customize your designs using the :doc:`config_reference`
 4. Integrate U-Probe into your pipelines with the :doc:`python_api`